 - Parents and guardians of minor victims.

 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Jail food and commissary

 - The other inmates – what are they like?

 To get driving records, you have to do a driving history search.

 Have you ever needed to find criminal records?
 How easy was it?
-Did you search online or did you make a phone call to the courthouse? was the information you recieved correct?
+Did you search online or did you make a phone call to the courthouse?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal records, and your story could make it easier for others.

 Tell Your Story

 On a Federal level, the FBI has a listing of the Ten Most Wanted Fugitives.
 In Spokane County, the Sheriff has their own list of the most wanted criminals, that you can access online.